The sun is shining, the weather is warm, and we’re now safely into summer weather and BBQs.

 He said the government “will continue discussions with the provinces, without delay, on ensuring that as we enter the recovery phase of the pandemic, every worker in Canada who needs it, has access to ten days of paid sick leave a year.”

 This new government policy is coming off the heels of what is now a literally decimated small business community in Canada.
 Millions of people are now unemployed, and many small businesses can barely afford to pay their bills.
-Yet, many of these small businesses must, under legislation, agree to what will likely be an expensive new government initiative that businesses cannot afford.
+Yet, many of these small businesses must, under the legislation, agree to what will likely be an expensive new government initiative that businesses cannot afford.

 These types of anti-business initiatives aren’t unique to Canada.
 The small business “love” is shared equally between governments in the US and Europe.